osmphp/framework/doc/97-excerpts/architecture/modules/01-modules.md

 ## Directory structure

-It is required to name files and directories exactly like it is common for Dubysa including capitalization of letters.
+It is required to name files and directories exactly like it is common for Osm including capitalization of letters.

 By default **Studly Caps** notation is used for directory names.